f-heeger/Reproducible-Science/pydoit.md

 - Several scientists want to work on the same workflow
 - Compute tools or postprocessing tools are not available
     - licensing
-    - *just reviewing* a pdf on a laptop
+    - *just reviewing* the text of a document on a laptop
     - HPC machine

+`pydoit` builds a database (in the folder of the `doit.py`) that tracks (via hashes of the *dependencies*) which *actions* need to be rerun.
+That means that each task has to be executed at least once, even if the *targets* already exist or are up-to-date.
-The issue here is that `doit` has to run the task by itself (on the current machine) to connect the *dependencies* with the *targets*.
-And, due to some of the reasons above, the current machine is unable to do so.
+Problems arise, if due to some of the reasons above, the current machine is unable to do so.

 One remedy is to _store_ a *target* in our version control system and tell `doit`:
-*Trust me, the thing in the version control is up-to-date.*
+*Trust me, the target in the version control is up-to-date.*

 ### Proposed setup:
 ~~~py